PierreSenellart/provsql/doc/provsql.md

 You can then use this provenance to run computation in various semirings.
 See [security.sql](test/sql/security.sql) and
 [formula.sql](test/sql/formula.sql) for two examples.

+See the other examples in [test/sql] for other use cases.

 ## Uninstalling